glandfried/TrueSkillThroughTime.R/README.md

 h = History(composition, gamma=0.0)
 ```

-where the variables `c1`, `c2`, and `c3` model the composition of each game using the names of the agents (i.e. their identifiers), the variable `composition` is a list containing the three events,  and the zero value of the parameter `gamma` specifies that skills does not change over time.
+where the variables `c1`, `c2`, and `c3` model the composition of each game using the names of the agents (i.e. their identifiers), the variable `composition` is a list containing the three events, and the value of the parameter `gamma = 0.0` specifies that skills does not change over time.

 After initialization, the class `History` immediately instantiates a new player for each name and activates the computation of the TrueSkill estimates, using the posteriors of each event as a prior for the next one.